xvik/gradle-mkdocs-plugin/src/doc/docs/getting-started.md

 !!! tip
     See [multi-version](guide/multi-version.md) section for how to publish older docs version

+!!! tip
+    You can also use [version aliases](guide/multi-version.md#aliases) like latest or dev or 1.x and perform root redirection to alias instead of exact version (common case, show 'latest')

+See [examples](examples.md) section with most common configurations.

 ## Single version site

 If you don't want to use multi-version support at all then: